evy-li/youtube_transcoder/README.md

 ## Usage

-Copy or move the file you wish to transcode into the folder.

 Double click the 'run' executable.

 Or open a terminal at the folder you cloned to.
 You can secondary click (control-click) on the folder and select "New Terminal at Folder".